mwilliamson/java-mammoth/README.md

 * `DocumentConverter preserveEmptyParagraphs()`: by default, empty paragraphs are ignored.
   Call this to preserve empty paragraphs in the output.

+* `DocumentConverter idPrefix(String idPrefix)`:
+  A string to prepend to any generated IDs, such as those used by bookmarks, footnotes and endnotes.

 #### `Result<T>`

 Represents the result of a conversion.
 Methods: